 The Southwest Companion Pass can be a great way for you and your family you travel to Disney for cheap.
 The pass lets a friend or family member travel with you for just the cost of taxes and fees on a Southwest flight.
 Many people consider the Southwest Companion Pass to be the best deal in travel.

 You’ll need to fly 100 one-way flights within a calendar year on Southwest to earn the Companion Pass.
 If you’re not a frequent flyer, you can still get the pass by earning 110,000 qualifying Southwest points within a calendar year.

 Perhaps the best part is that points earned on a Southwest credit card currently count toward the qualifying total for the Companion Pass.

 3. Pay with cash and erase the expense later

-If you’re looking for something simple, you can pay cash for a flight and then “erase” that purchase with miles earned from certain cards, like the Capital One® Venture® Rewards Credit Card.
-The Capital One Venture is currently offering 50,000 Venture miles after spending $3,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+If you’re looking for something simple, you can pay cash for a flight and then “erase” that purchase with miles earned from certain cards, like the Capital One Venture Rewards Credit Card.
+The Capital One Venture is currently offering 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 You can redeem Capital One Venture miles for nearly any travel purchase, including hotels, taxi rides and flights.
 To redeem the miles, just make a purchase as you normally would with the card, then log into your online account within 90 days and erase the purchase with miles.